Curtis Jacobson's 1971 MGB/GT with Buick 215 V8

 MS3-Pro engine computer

 Here's a snapshot of the MS3-Pro engine computer.
-Initially, I'll only use it to control
+Initially, I only used it to control

 electronic fuel injection.
 It's much more powerful than that!
-Ultimately, this same tidy
+MS3-Pro computors will

-black box will control electonic ignition and will be handy for data logging too.
+support electronic ignition and they're handy for all sorts of data logging too.

 instrument panel

-in fact served without modification from 1991 until now.
-Originally, a fuse panel was
+served without modification from 1991 until 2013.
+Originally, a fuse panel was mounted

-mounted on the back side of the panel.
-As part of the EFI installation, I decided to add
+on the back side of the panel.
+As part of the EFI installation, I decided to add several

-several relays and to make the long-overdue upgrade from glass fuses to blade fuses.
+relays and make the long-overdue upgrade from glass fuses to blade fuses.

 Fuse and relay center (top view).